New Zealand Police: Insignia and uniform

 New Zealand police uniforms formerly followed the British model closely but, since the 1970s, a number of changes have been implemented.
 These include the adoption of a medium blue shade in place of dark blue, the abolition of custodian helmets and the substitution of synthetic leather jackets for silver buttoned tunics when on ordinary duty.
 The normal headdress is a peaked cap with blue and white Sillitoe tartan band and silver badge.
-Baseball caps and Akubra wide-brimmed hats are authorised for particular duties or climatic conditions.
+Baseball caps, Akubra wide-brimmed hats, Turbans and Hijabs are authorised for particular duties, climatic conditions or cultural and religious reasons.
 Stab resistant and high visibility vests are normally worn on duty.
 The body vests are also marked with Sillitoe tartan markings.

 AOS and STG members, when deployed, wear the usual charcoal-coloured clothing used by armed-response and counter-terror units around the world.
 In 2008, a survey found strong staff support for the re-introduction of the white custodian helmets worn until 1995, to reinforce the police's professional image.